[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 2. Why should you use dynamic blocks in Terraform?

-3. How to use a Terraform dynamic block?
+4. How to use a Terraform dynamic block?

-4. Terraform dynamic block examples
+5. Terraform dynamic block use case examples

-5. What is the difference between a dynamic block and for in Terraform?
+7. What is the difference between a dynamic block and for in Terraform?

-6. Best practices for using Terraform dynamic blocks
+8. Best practices for using Terraform dynamic blocks

 What are Terraform dynamic blocks?

-Dynamic blocks in Terraform let you repeat configuration blocks inside a resource, provider, provisioned, or data source based on a variable, local, or expression you use inside them.
 Apart from keeping your configuration DRY, dynamic blocks also help you generate dynamic configurations based on your input, enabling your modules to accommodate several different use cases.

 Terraform dynamic block components